JervenBolleman/hashpan/README.md

 then try to check against the existing hashes.
 Which would work only if I had 64GB of RAM (or more!).

-But as you run this you will see hits come out in semi-regular intervals, rather than as one big clump at the end.
+But as you run this you will see hits come out in semi-regular intervals rather than as one big clump at the end.
 This shows that the Stream API is taking values one at a time and walking it down the stream at a sustainable pace instead of the whole wall of values hitting the stream all at one time.